Kabilan108/CaBiD/README.md

 ```

 ## The Dataset

-This function will download 21 cancer gene expression datasets from CuMiDa
-    each of which was run on the Affymetrix Human Genome U133 Plus 2.0 Array
-    (GPL570).
-The selected datasets each include 2 classes - a 'normal' group
-    and a 'cancer' group.
-The GPL570 array contains 54,676 probes.
-See the
-    README for more details.

 21 cancer gene expression datasets were selected from the Curated Microarray
 Database, [CuMiDa](https://sbcb.inf.ufrgs.br/cumida).
 Each dataset was